aaronbloomfield/ics/hws/hw-fuzzing.md

 ### Task 2: Advanced fuzzing

 There are a number of command-line parameters that the fuzzer.py file will accept.
 You have to implement usage of the others.
-You can find the via `python3 fuzzer.py -h`.
+You can find them all via `python3 fuzzer.py -h`.
 The remaining ones to implement are as follows.
 Note that these are already parsed for you; you just have to handle when those values are in the `args` parameter to the `fuzz()` function.

 - `-e EXTENSIONS` or `--extension EXTENSIONS`: One or more extensions to append (e.g. php, html, etc.).
 Multiple extensions may be provided.
-So if `-e php` and `-e html` is provided, and the wordlist contains `hello` and `world`, then you should be replacing `FUZZ` with six different values: `hello`, `hello.php`, `hello.html`, `world`, `world.php`, and `world.html`.
+So if `-e php -e html` is provided, and the wordlist contains `hello` and `world`, then you should be replacing `FUZZ` with six different values: `hello`, `hello.php`, `hello.html`, `world`, `world.php`, and `world.html`.
-	- The value to the `-e` parameter assumes htat it will be prefixed with a period before being added to each word in the word list.
+	- The value to the `-e` parameter assumes that it will be prefixed with a period before being added to each word in the word list.
 So `-e html` means you will add `.html` to each word in the word list.
 However, note that the command line parameter inserts that period for you.
 	- Note that adding any number of extensions still means you try the base word as well.
 So adding `-e html` means your program will try *both* `alert` and `alert.html`.
 - `-X METHOD` or `--method METHOD`: HTTP method to use (GET, POST, or PUT) (default: GET)
-	- Your code should allow both upper-case and lower-case values
+	- Your code should allow both upper-case and lower-case values ("get" and "GET")
-	- You can also use the `urllib.request.Request` class to set the method; to check the method is received correctly, print out the `scope` variable in `server.py`
+	- You can also use the [urllib.request.Request](https://docs.python.org/3/library/urllib.request.html#urllib.request.Request) class to set the method; you just pass that object into [urllib.request.urlopen()](https://docs.python.org/3/library/urllib.request.html#urllib.request.urlopen).
+To check the method is received correctly, update `server.py` to print out the `scope` variable.
-- `-H HEADERS` or `--header HEADERS`: One or more HTTP headers to add to requests, in the form "HeaderName: HeaderValue" (e.g. "Content-Type: application/json" or "Host: FUZZ.example.com").
-May be specified one or more times.
+- `-H HEADERS` or `--header HEADERS`: One or more HTTP headers to add to requests, in the form "HeaderName:HeaderValue" (e.g. "Content-Type:application/json" or "Host:FUZZ.example.com").
+This may be specified one or more times.
-	- You can also use the `urllib.request.Request` class to set the headers; to check the header is received correctly, print out the `scope` variable in `server.py`
+	- You can again use [urllib.request.Request](https://docs.python.org/3/library/urllib.request.html#urllib.request.Request) to set the headers; to check the header is received correctly, print out the `scope` variable in `server.py`.
+As before, you then past the Request object into `urllib.request.urlopen`.
 	- Example usage: adding `-H "MyHeader:foobarbaz"` will cause each request sent to the URL to include that header; note that there is no space after the colon
 	- Note that, in `fuzz()`, the headers are received as a string with a colon (`:`) separating the key and value.
-You have to `split()` that, as what is passed to the `urllib.request.Request` constructor is a dictionary of key-value pairs.
+You have to `split()` that, as what needs to be passed to the `urllib.request.Request` constructor is a dictionary of key-value pairs.
 - `-d DATA` or `--data DATA`: Data to send in the body of the HTTP request.
 	- To see how to read it from uvicorn, look [here](https://www.uvicorn.org/) -- specifically, look at the `read_body()` function, which is called (in the `app()` function in server.py) as `body = await read_body(receive)`.
+You can cut-and-paste that function right into server.py if you want to use it.
-	- You can also use the `urllib.request.Request` class to set the data; to check the data is received correctly, print out the `scope` variable in `server.py`
+	- You can also use the `urllib.request.Request` class to set the data; to check the data is received correctly, print out the `scope` variable in `server.py`.
+As before, you then past the Request object into `urllib.request.urlopen`.
+	- Warning: the data passed in to the `Request` object must be `bytes`, not a string or `None`.
-- `-mc MATCH_CODES`: Match HTTP response codes.
+- `-mc MATCH_CODES`: Match [HTTP response codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes).
 May be specified multiple times.
-If let unspecified, defaults to the following response codes: [200, 301, 302, 401, 403].
+If left unspecified, defaults to the following response codes: [200, 301, 302, 401, 403].
 Previously you printed out any URLs that did not return 404 (not found).
-That should now be modified to print out the URLs that return one of the escape codes in this list (which is parsed for you and passed into the `fuzz()` function).
+That should now be modified to print out the URLs that return one of the response codes in this list (which is parsed for you and passed into the `fuzz()` function in the `args` parameter).
 	- Specifying just one response code via `-mc` will replace the default list with just that one.
 So `-mc 200` will not check for any of the defaults other than 200.
 Note that the command line argument parsing does this for you.
 	- **NOTE:** this can be specified *multiple* times, at which point you would then have to check for *multiple* match codes.